Harald-U/workshop-openshift-on-ibm-cloud/4-openshift.md

   template:
     metadata:
       labels:
-        app: authors
+        app: authors-bin
         version: v1
 ```

 Then we define a `name` for the container and we provide the container `image` location, e.g. where the container can be found in the **Container Registry**.
+This location is specific for a given project.

 The `containerPort` depends on the port definition inside our Dockerfile and in our server.xml.